duEuler/sage-magalhaes-humanitarian-ai/README_EN.md

 ---

 *"Here you are not just another developer.
-Here you are an architect of invisible worlds."* — Sage duEuler
+Here you are an architect of invisible worlds."* — Sage Magalhães

 **Developed with ❤️ to preserve and expand the world's first AI with a real family.**